pletzer/findCell/README.md

 ## Results

 Below we searched 100,000 points randomly distributed one a cubed-sphere mesh expressed in Cartesian coordinates.
+We show the average time required to find the cell containing the target point using three methods (vtkUnstructuredGrid::FindCell or findCellVtk, vtkCellLocator or findCellVtkCellLocator and ESMF).

-The results showing the average time to find one point in the mesh, including the time to set up the cell locator data structure.
+The results show the average time to find one point in the mesh, including the time to set up the cell locator data structure.
 The vtkCellLocator class is able to find the cell containing a point in near constant time (about 10 microseconds, 100 cells per bucket) as the mesh resolution increases (up to 60 million cells).

 ![alt Timings](figs/i7-477-2.2GHz.png)